Alabama Town Questions an Economy of Socks

 Mr. DURHAM: This was a hosiery mill that was closed down.

-DAVIDSON: And then this, is it a closed mill?
+DAVIDSON: And then this, is this a closed mill?

 Mr. DURHAM: That was another one.